Windhorse Honors a Courageous Woman

 this page is about the Women who worked, supported and helped

-each other, and watched out for each other at
+each other, and watched out for each other; kept the

 Mainly, it's about YOU, Mom.